 For each student, I need to place the last name and first name in separate cells so I can access each individually.
-In HW03-4 Payroll IF (page SG65) you did just that by using the Flash Fill feature in the Data Tools group on the Data tab.
-That was quick and easy and is fine if you occasionally need to break up or join data strings.
-However, every semester I have to set up a gradebook for each of the 8 sections of the 2 different courses that I regularly teach so using Flash Fill would not be efficient.
+In HW03-4 Payroll IF (page SG67) you did just that by using the Flash Fill feature in the Data Tools group on the Data tab.
+That was quick and easy and is fine if you occasionally need to break up or join simple data strings.
+Text within a cell also can be split up by selecting the data and, on the Data tab, in the Data Tools group, clicking Text to Columns.
+Our data are too complex to use either of those.
+Also, every semester I have to set up a gradebook for each of the sections of courses that I teach so using either method would not be efficient.

 To get around this I created Excel formulas to do the separation automatically.
 To see how this works, do the following.